Khwaja M. Shahid

 Khwaja Mohammed Shahid is an Indian career civil servant, academic and administrator who formerly served as Vice Chancellor of Maulana Azad National Urdu University and Registrar of Jamia Millia Islamia University.
 He was also an eminent visitor to the University Grants Commission.

 He also previously served as Joint Secretary to Government of India.
-He is a Central Secretariat Service officer.
+He is a 1976 batch Central Secretariat Service officer.

 Early life and education

 He graduated with Bachelor, Masters and a Doctor of Philosophy from Aligarh Muslim University.

 Career

 Civil service

-Shahid joined the Central Secretariat Service after qualifying through the Civil Services Examination.
+Shahid joined the Central Secretariat Service in 1976 after qualifying through the Civil Services Examination.
 He served as Joint Secretary in Union Public Service Commission Secretariat.

 He was later empanelled and served in the post as Joint Secretary to Government of India.
 He was appointed as Director of Institute of Secretariat Training and Management by the Ministry of Personnel, Public Grievances and Pensions.

 Academic

-He served as Registrar of Jamia Millia Islamia University and was responsible for transforming the institution from a "deemed university" status to a full-fledged central university.
+He served as registrar of Jamia Millia Islamia University and was responsible for transforming the institution from a "deemed university" status to a full-fledged central university.